jordantseng/youtube-clone/README.md

 A: Before this project, I don't have any knowledge relevant to live streaming.
 It did take me some time to understand what m3u8 file is and how the Videojs library work.

 #### Q: styled-components
 A: To be honest, this is my first time using styled-components in my project, and I am a newbie to styled-components.
-In order to submit this assignment before the dateline, some css ARE NOT fully refactor to styled-components.
-(In fact, I decided to add styled-component after I finished all my css )
+In fact, I decided to add styled-component after I finished all my css.

 ## Usage